minond/servies/README.md

 for you)

-anything sent to stdout by your handler function or command will be sent back as the response body. there's only a `status` and a `header` command that you can use to customize the status code and to add any header you want.
+anything sent to stdout by your handler function or command will be sent back as the response body, but there's also a `status` and a `header` command that you can use to customize the status code and to add any header you want. checkout the `sample.sh` file for an example.

-ok, so let's say you saved that to a file named `app`. to start that server, just run `server app`, and that will make netcat listen to requests made to your local host on port `8080` and route your requests. checkout the `sample.sh` file for an example.
+#### usage

-you can also set a `PORT` and/or a `HOST` variable to bind netcat to something other than the default `0.0.0.0:8080`.
+let's say you saved that to a file named `app`. to start that server, just run `server app`, and that will make netcat listen to requests made to your local host on port `8080` and route your requests. you can also set a `PORT` and/or a `HOST` variable to bind netcat to something other than the default `0.0.0.0:8080`.

 #### routes

-required (`:something`) and optional (`:something?`) route parameters are supported. if you want to use variables like this, make sure to declare your handlers using single quotes so that the variable is evaluated during the routing
+required (`:something`) and optional (`:something?`) route parameters are supported. if you want to use variables in these, make sure to declare your handlers using single quotes so that the variables are evaluated during the routing

 #### installing